Showing posts sorted by relevance for query defi technologies. Sort by date Show all posts

 Here is a report on the performance of investments by asset class:

-The asset class returns are in currency neutral returns as the rate of return on gross assets and so are larger than the Australian Dollar returns on net assets mentioned above.
-Returns for most asset classes were positive.
-Futures had the highest rate of return and made the largest contribution to returns while gold had the lowest return and private equity detracted the most from returns.
+The asset class returns are in currency neutral terms as the rate of return on gross assets and do not include investment expenses such as margin interest, and so the total differs from the Australian Dollar returns on net assets mentioned above.
+Returns were very mixed.
+Gold had the largest gain, while rest of the world stocks had the lowest.
+Gold made the greatest positive contribution and private equity the most negative contribution.

 Things that worked well this month: